 Do you know that an average lifespan of a tweet is about 15 minutes, so you have to do your best to make it count.
 The largest percentage of retweets occurs around 5 PM.
 If you want maximum click-through rate, then consider tweeting at noon and/or 6 PM.

 Not keeping track of your content marketing success means you have no evaluation of your control marketing plan.

 The good thing about controlling what you’ve done post the creation and release is that checking how it’s doing is actually free.
-Unless you are willing to pay some for a full blown content marketing analysis with the mistakes pointed out in details and probably also the list of the ways you can fix them.
+Unless you are willing to pay someone for a full blown analysis with the mistakes pointed out in details and probably also the list of the ways you can fix them.
 There are free tools you can utilize.

 Content platforms like Quora, YouTube, and many others have their own analytics.
 If you are using WordPress, it also offers its own analytics to make it easy for you to analyze how your content marketing strategy is working out.
 Another great way to check your website traffic is by making a free account on Google Analytics.

 With these analytics tools, you can see a broader picture of your content marketing progress or the lack of it.
 However, if you are going into future blindly, you are missing out on quantifying your success and avoiding failures.